ibm-cloud-docs/databases-for-postgresql/index.md

 {{site.data.keyword.databases-for-postgresql}} is an IAM integrated service.
 Access to the service is governed by the roles and attributes that are consistent with IAM integrated services across the {{site.data.keyword.cloud_notm}}.
 Get started with managing your users on the [IAM Getting Started tutorial](https://console.{DomainName}/docs/iam/quickstart.html#getstarted).
 For more information on IAM, see the [What is IAM?](https://console.{DomainName}/docs/iam/index.html#iamoverview) documentation.

-For the reference on IAM roles and actions for {{site.data.keyword.databases-for-postgresql}} service instances is available on the [Access Management](./access-management.html) page.
+For reference information about IAM roles and actions for {{site.data.keyword.databases-for-postgresql}} service instances, see [Access Management](./access-management.html).

 Once you or another users have access to the service, there are a few ways to manage it.